Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

    |SYSPRODUCTNAME| reference patterns may be used to reference
    artifacts, as well as source code commits, documents, files, etc.
-   Please refer to ? for more details on References.
+   Please refer to `Reference Overview`_ for more details on References.

    Furthemore references concerning artifacts, svn revisions and cvs commits are stored in the database.
 They are displayed in the next